souvikita/RH15D_WSSP/README.md

 and so on
 ```
 to check if everything is loaded.
 If so, you are done with setting up the Python part.
+## Install and compiling RH1.5D
+The following steps have been tested for macOS Intel and Apple Silicon M1 processors and Linux (Ubuntu) distribution.
+These may not work on Windows.
+If you are using Windows (why?), you can try to install Linux on your machine by using the steps outlined in [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and then try to follow the Linux steps.